How to Make Naturally Gluten Free Potato Pizza Crust

 The Potato

 For the very best results I recommend a russet or other baking potato, baked in the oven or microwave until it's tender.
-You can use leftover mashed potatoes if you like, but if you put milk in your mashed potatoes it might come out a little too soft to crisp up and hold together.
+You can try using leftover mashed but if you've added milk or butter, your dough may be to soft.

-Grating the potato on a box grater rather than using a potato masher gives you a more even textured dough.
-A potato ricer if you have one would work well too.
-I'm not saying that a potato masher won't work, you may just have little potato lumps.
+Grate the potato with a box grater rather or a potato ricer.
+This will give you a smooth even textured dough.
+A potato masher will work, but you might end up with lumps.
 Definitely not the end of the world.

 The Flour

 I tried this recipe with oat flour, sorghum flour and brown rice flour and they all worked.
-I liked the flavor and texture of the pizza crust best with the rice flour.
-I suspect this will work with almost any gluten free flour.
+I preferred the brown rice flour for it's light crisp texture.
+I suspect this recipe will work with almost any gluten free flour.
 I'd love to hear if you try a different one and how it worked out.

 Ground Flaxseed